Alberto Moravia: Gli indifferenti and Fascist ostracism

 Gli indifferenti was published at his own expense, costing 5,000 Italian lira.
 Literary critics described the novel as a noteworthy example of contemporary Italian narrative fiction.
 The next year, Moravia started collaborating with the newspaper La Stampa, then edited by author Curzio Malaparte.
 In 1933, together with Mario Pannunzio, he founded the literary review magazines Caratteri (Characters) and Oggi (Today) and started writing for the newspaper Gazzetta del Popolo.
 The years leading to World War II were difficult for Moravia as an author; the Fascist regime prohibited reviews of Le ambizioni sbagliate (1935), seized his novel La mascherata (Masquerade, 1941) and banned Agostino (Two Adolescents, 1941).
 In 1935 he travelled to the United States to give a lecture series on Italian literature.
 L'imbroglio (The Cheat) was published by Bompiani in 1937.
 To avoid Fascist censorship, Moravia wrote mainly in the surrealist and allegoric styles; among the works is Il sogno del pigro (The Dream of the Lazy).
 The Fascist seizure of the second edition of La mascherata in 1941, forced him to write under a pseudonym.
 That same year, he married the novelist Elsa Morante, whom he had met in 1936.
 They lived in Capri, where he wrote Agostino.
-After the Armistice of 8 September 1943, Moravia and Morante took refuge in Fondi, on the border of province of Frosinone, a region to which fascism had arbitrarily imposed the name "ciociaria"; the experience inspired La ciociara (1957) (Two Woman, 1958).
+After the Armistice of 8 September 1943, Moravia and Morante took refuge in Fondi, on the border of province of Frosinone, a region to which fascism had arbitrarily imposed the name "ciociaria"; the experience inspired La ciociara (1957) (Two Women, 1958).